cobwebch/svconnector_sql/Documentation/Configuration/Index.rst

 Connect to TYPO3's own database
 ===============================

 You can also connect to the database of your current TYPO3 installation.
-This might be usefull to migrate data from one table format to another.
+This might be useful to migrate data from one table format to another.
 You could for example migrate data from :sql:`tt_news` to :sql:`tx_news_domain_model_news`: